FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

 - name: exhaustive
   src: exhaustive-config.yaml
   title: Exhaustive Configuration Example
+description: >
+  Description of the configuration options that may be set in **sushi-config.yaml**
 ---

 SUSHI is configured by a single **sushi-config.yaml** file.
 This file is written using [YAML](https://yaml.org/).
 Authors unfamiliar with [YAML](https://learnxinyminutes.com/docs/yaml/) should note that: